ember-learn/ember-blog/content/the-road-to-ember-4-0.md

 Ember 3.27, which has already been released, was the final version of Ember to include new deprecations targeting Ember 4.0.

 Ember 3.28, which has been released as a beta, will be released as stable around August 9th.
 It will not introduce additional deprecations targeting Ember 4.0.
-Six weeks after its stable release, around September 13th, Ember 3.28 will become a [Long-Term Support](https://emberjs.com/releases/lts/) release.
+Six weeks after its stable release, around September 20th, Ember 3.28 will become a [Long-Term Support](https://emberjs.com/releases/lts/) release.

-**Ember 4.0 will be released around September 13th.** Ember 4.0 itself is not an LTS candidate.
+**Ember 4.0 will be released around September 20th.** Ember 4.0 itself is not an LTS candidate.

 Ember 4.4 will be the first LTS candidate of the 4.x series.
-It will be released as stable in February 2022 and as an LTS in March 2022.
+It will be released as stable around February 2022 and as an LTS around March 2022.

 ### Whats in a 4.0?